PLEASE READ THESE TERMS AND CONDITIONS CAREFULLY BEFORE USING THIS SITE

 The website content is for information only and expresses no views as to the suitability of investments to the individual circumstances of the recipient.
 No information, comment or stated opinion within this website constitutes an offer to sell investments in any jurisdiction and may not be used to make such an offer.
 Therefore, no person in any jurisdiction may treat the website content as constituting an offer or invitation to buy investments.
 If, however, an offer to sell investments is made in the future it will be subject to information circulated by us at the time set out in the formal prospectus or equivalent document and not on the basis of the information contained in this website.
 It is the responsibility of every visitor to this website to satisfy themselves as to the full observance of the laws of any relevant country, including obtaining any government or other consent which may be required or observing any other formality which needs to be observed in that country.

-Pursuant to Swiss law and regulations only, this is an advertising document.
+Pursuant to Swiss law and regulations only, this website is an advertising document.
 The state of the origin of the fund is Ireland.
 In Switzerland, the representative is ACOLIN Fund Services AG, Leutschenbachstrasse 50, CH-8050 Zurich, whilst the paying agent is Helvetische Bank AG, Seefeldstrasse 215, CH-8008 Zürich.
 The prospectus, the key information documents or the key investor information documents, the articles of association as well as the annual and semi-annual reports may be obtained free of charge from the representative.
 Past performance is no indication of current or future performance.
 The performance data do not take account of the commissions and costs incurred on the issue and redemption of units.

 The investments and investment services to which this website relates are only intended for Investment Professionals.
 The website content is not directed to anyone who does not have professional experience in investing in equities.
 Any person who does not have professional experience investing in equities must not rely upon information available on this website as the basis of an investment decision and should seek professional advice.